MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/power-bi-custom-visuals-faq.md

 ### If the admin disables Power BI visuals from the Admin portal (tenant settings) do users still have access to the organizational Power BI visuals?

-Yes, if the admin disables the Power BI visuals from the admin portal, it doesn’t affect the organizational store.
+Yes, if the admin disables the Power BI visuals from the admin portal, it doesn't affect the organizational store.

 Some organizations disable Power BI visuals and enable only hand-picked visuals that were imported and uploaded by the Power BI admin to the organizational store.